simonse-projects/author-site/_posts/2020-02-18-behind-the-eight-ball.md

 After the same routine, the answer returned.
 “You may rely on it.
 You have no questions remaining.”
 And Dr. Sahedron smiled.
 And disappeared in a puff of smoke.

-Roy jumped out of his chair, and ran toward the spot where the Doctor had been levitating.
+Roy jumped out of his chair and ran toward the spot where the Doctor had been levitating.
 He waved his arms around.
 There was nothing there but air.
 He scanned the room for hidden projectors but saw nothing.

 “What the hell?” he exclaimed.